Compatible with:

 Get data from the I2C slave device. 'addr' is the slave's I2C address.

-'option' can be 0 for normal operation or 1 to keep control of the bus after the command (a stop condition will not be sent at the completion of the command)
+'option' can be 0 for normal operation or 1 to keep control of the bus after the

 'rcvlen' is the number of bytes to receive.